 Not long after, IMAX tweeted a theatrical display for Star Wars: The Last Jedi that will appear in select theaters across the United States.
 In the display, Hamill’s Luke Skywalker is on both the Light and Dark “sides” of the display, which did wonders for fans who think they’re starting to catch on.

 Now, Hamill is still playing up every Star Wars fans’ curiosity over whether or not Rey will join the Dark side.
 And she might!
 That Last Jedi trailer was awfully ominous.
-Needless to say, it’s going to be a long wait for the whole story to complete when Episode XI hits theaters in 2019.
+Needless to say, it’s going to be a long wait for the whole story to complete when Episode IX hits theaters in 2019.

 Star Wars: The Last Jedi will premiere in theaters on December 15.